 You now have your data and graphs.
 You should print out all of your data tables and all of your graphs.
 These must be turned in to your instructor at the end of the class session for grading.
-In addition, you should include the answers to any required questions and hand written sample calculations (one calculation for each operation done by Excel - i.e. you should include one example of $X{gradestslope}$ , one example of $X{leastslope}$ , etc.).
+In addition, you should include the answers to any required questions and hand written sample calculations (one calculation for each operation done by $\operatorname{Excel} - \operatorname{i.e.}$ you should include one example of $X{ereatestslove}$, one example of $X{leastslove}$, etc.).

-Questions:
+Questions

-1. What is the slope of the best fit line (whenever asked about a measured quantity, you should ALWAYS include both units and an uncertainty)?

-- 2. What is the "y-intercept" of the best fit line? - 3.
+- 1. What is the slope of the best fit line (whenever asked about a measured quantity, you should ALWAYS include both units and an uncertainty)? - 2.
+What is the "y-intercept" (a measured quantity) of the best fit line? - 3.
 What is the equation of the line having the greatest reasonable slope for this set of data? - 4.
-What is the equation of the line having the least reasonable slope for this set of data?
+What is the equation of the line having the least reasonable slope for this set of data? - 5.
+Do the lines of greatest reasonable slope and least reasonable slope fit the data well (i.e. do they pass through most of your error bars)?